theNovahkiin/Parkinsons-EDA-Python/README.md

 <h3>Classification</h3>
   <p>
     <ul>
         <li>RobustScaler was used due to some features containing high number of outliers.
-This made it such that spread1 and PPE were the two most important features for both classification models.</li>
+This made it such that spread1 and PPE were the two most important features for both classification models.
+The scaler instance for StandardScaler can be uncommented to see the changes in the most used feature.</li>
         <li></li>
         <li></li>
         <li></li>